 I actually agree with all of these reactions.

 Clearly, the teacher’s behavior was way out of line and setting a boundary was appropriate.
 And boy, did I set it.
-The problem was I waited until I couldn’t stand the situation any more to take action.
+My problem was I waited until I couldn’t stand the situation any more to take action.

-Here’s the thing about waiting until you are at the end of your rope to “handle” a boundary issue.
+Here’s the thing about waiting until you are at the end of your rope to “handle” a personal boundary issue.
 Your emotions will take over.
 You will say and do things that you regret and you will almost certainly make the situation worse instead of better.